2020–21 Houston Baptist Huskies men's basketball team

 The 2020–21 Houston Baptist Huskies men's basketball team represented Houston Baptist University in the 2020–21 NCAA Division I men's basketball season.
 The Huskies, led by 30th-year head coach Ron Cottrell, played their home games at Sharp Gymnasium in Houston, Texas as members of the Southland Conference.

+In a season limited due to the ongoing COVID-19 pandemic, the Huskies finished the season 6–19, 4–11 in Southland play, to finish in eleventh place.
+They defeated Incarnate Word in the first round of the Southland tournament before falling to Lamar in the second round.

 Previous season

-The Huskies finished the 2019–20 season 4–25, 4–16 in Southland play to finish in last place.
-They failed to qualify for the Southland Conference tournament.
+The Huskies finished the 2019–20 season 4–25, 4–16 in Southland play, to finish in last place.
+They failed to qualify for the Southland tournament.